Insights

 Yes.
 Every one of them.

-The pattern is clear: every major food business uses FIFO for perishable items.
-No exceptions.
+The pattern is consistent.
+Every major food business uses FIFO for perishable items.
 If a 40,000-location chain thinks FIFO is worth the effort, a single-location restaurant should too.

 The 2-2-2 Rule for Food Safety